10 Healthy Lunch Ideas to Pack for Work

 In a small bowl, beat the eggs together.
 Add the mixture to a skillet pan, allowing eggs to set.
 Scatter the bell peppers, mushrooms and peas over the mixture.
 When eggs are cooked, use a spatula to slide frittata out of the pan and serve.

-These chicken wraps only require a few ingredients and serve as a novel way of eating the same old thing.
+These chicken wraps only require a few ingredients and serve as a novel way of eating the same old thing for lunch.
 A small amount of oyster sauce imparts big flavor, so use only a dab for each lettuce leaf.
 Save time by buying a rotisserie chicken and separating the white meat.
 Although fresh is always best, frozen peas and corn will also suffice if you're in a rush.

 4 large lettuce leaves, washed

 1 cup white meat chicken, sliced and cooked

 1/4 cup frozen corn, thawed

 Spread a small amount of oyster sauce on each lettuce leaf.
 Mix chicken together with peas and corn, then place a heaping spoonful onto each leaf.